5 stars

 In 2017, the government of Canada launched Global Talent Stream (GTS) program to address evident skill shortages and provide a special stream for specific occupations that would be processed within 3 weeks.
-This page will teach you about the GTS work permit, its categories, requirements, processing time, and much more.
-Although hiring foreign workers through the GTS program is fast, the process can be complicated.
-With Sobirovs Law Firm, our corporate immigration lawyers will ensure your foreign talent is ready to work for your Canadian business as quickly as possible.
-Schedule a consultation today and learn how we can help your business.
+This page will teach you about the GTS work permit for hiring foreign workers, its categories, requirements, processing time, and much more.

 Global Talent Stream Processing Time in 2024